Ahmed-Hamdy101/react-randomize-colors/README.md

 Sure, here is the README.md file for your Random Color React App:

-# Signature React App
+# Randomize-color React App

-This is a simple React app that demonstrates how to use the Signature component.
+This is a Random React app that demonstrates how to use the change color besed on event.

 ## Getting Started